google/osv.dev/docs/faq.md

 ## Is the database available to download?
 Yes!

-The database in available in a GCS bucket maintained by OSV: [gs://osv-vulnerabilities](https://osv-vulnerabilities.storage.googleapis.com/)
+The database in available in a GCS bucket maintained by OSV: [gs://osv-vulnerabilities](https://osv-vulnerabilities.storage.googleapis.com/) (also [publicly browseable via the Google Cloud Console](https://console.cloud.google.com/storage/browser/osv-vulnerabilities) with a login)

 More information about how to download the database is available [here](https://github.com/google/osv.dev#data-dumps).